Geoc2022/Geoc2022.github.io/content/other/mobius_band.md

             (band(((tau * u) + (tau / 4)) / 2, v) * band_size)
 ```

 But the rendering was a bit more difficult.
-Basically, it uses a 3D plot in matplotlib to render the loop and then it for each cell in the grid (or mesh) on the loop, it finds the color of the pixel in the image that corresponds to that cell.
-The downside is that it takes a while to render for large images but the upside is that you can actually rotate it around in the 3D plot.
+Basically, it uses a 3D plot in matplotlib to render the loop, and for each cell in the grid (or mesh) on the loop, it finds the color of the pixel in the image that corresponds to that cell.
+The downside is that it takes a while to render for large images, but the upside is that you can actually rotate it around in the 3D plot.

 <!-- ```python
     def render(self, elev=25, azim=-45, perspective=0.8, zoom=2.2, image_shift=0, res_factor=1, transparent=False, save=True):